Ren96/STARCONS/README.md

 As of release (v1.0) there are currently 129 buttons, This number will continue to grow as more are added in later versions.

-STARCONS is constantly being updated with new buttons/icons, So if you want me to add a new button please make a request using the issues page (https://github.com/Ren96/STARCONS/issues).
+STARCONS is constantly being updated with new buttons/icons, So if you want me to add a new button please make a request using the discussions page (https://github.com/Ren96/STARCONS/discussions).

 ![Buttons](https://raw.githubusercontent.com/Ren96/STARCONS/refs/heads/main/assets/Buttons.png)